LelloPisello/compute-engine/README.md

     CePipeline
 ```

- By CE's chosen convention we chose to pass all the parameters to function via structure pointers,
+ By CE's chosen convention we chose to pass most of the parameters to functions via structure pointers,
- and all the function except destroying function return a CeResult value:
+ and all the functions except those which destroy or free objects return a CeResult value:
  Every function in CE that requires a large amount of data takes a pointer to a user-filled structure
  That contains all the info the function needs.
  For example: